Conrad Veidt: Emigration

 Veidt opposed the Nazi regime and later contributed funds for the relief of Britons during the German Blitz bombings.
-Soon after the Nazi Party took power in Germany, by March 1933, Joseph Goebbels was purging the film industry political opponents and Jews.
-In April 1933, a week after Veidt's marriage to Ilona Prager, a Jewish woman, also known as “Lilli” or “Lily,” the couple emigrated to Britain before any action could be taken against either of them.
+Soon after the Nazi Party took power in Germany, by March 1933, Joseph Goebbels was purging the film industry of political opponents and Jews.
+In April 1933, a week after Veidt's marriage to Ilona Prager, a Jewish woman, also known as "Lilli" or "Lily", the couple emigrated to Britain before any action could be taken against either of them.

 Goebbels had imposed a "racial questionnaire" in which everyone employed in the German film industry had to declare their "race" to continue to work.
 When Veidt was filling in the questionnaire, he answered the question about his Rasse (race) by writing Jude (Jew).
 Veidt was not Jewish, but his wife was, and Veidt would neither renounce the woman he loved nor collaborate with the regime as many others did.

 Veidt was opposed to antisemitism and showed solidarity with the German Jewish community, who were being stripped of their rights as German citizens in the spring of 1933.
 Veidt had been informed that if he divorced and declared support for the new regime, he could continue to act in Germany.
 Several other leading actors unsympathetic to the Nazis before 1933 switched allegiances.
 In answering the questionnaire by stating he was a Jew, Veidt rendered himself unemployable in Germany, but stated this sacrifice was worth it as there was nothing in the world that would compel him to break with his wife.
 Goebbels remarked that he would never act in Germany again.
+He was put under house arrest on Goebbels' orders after he voiced his wishes to act in the British film Jew Süss.
+Only after a diplomatic intervention on the part of the British government was he allowed to leave.
+The German newspaper Völkischer Beobachter wrote on this in 1933 that "It is known that the Jewish film production in England produced two coarse, sensational films for purposes of Jewish propaganda: the film Wandering Jew and a second film - Jud Süss. [...]
+Conrad Veidt plays leading roles in both. [...]
+Conrad Veidt was paid for this betrayal of his country – by the praise of the Jewish public.
+As such, he no longer possesses enough human dignity that even one single person should utter a word of praise for him."

 After arriving in Britain, Veidt improved his English and starred in the original anti-Nazi versions of The Wandering Jew (1933) and Jew Süss (1934).
 The latter film was directed by the exiled German-born director Lothar Mendes and produced by Michael Balcon for Gaumont-British.
 He naturalised as a British subject on 25 February 1939.
 By this point multi-lingual, Veidt made films both in French with expatriate French directors and in English, including three of his best-known roles for British director Michael Powell in The Spy in Black (1939), Contraband (1940) and The Thief of Bagdad (1940).